jsinkers/notes/README.md

 - To keep notes organised add a folder `<project_root>/_notebooks/<notebook_name>`
-- Create notes in this folder, use front-matter to specify which notebook the note belongs to
+  - Create notes in this folder
+  - Use front-matter to specify which notebook the note belongs to

 ## Create a note